Alona Puehse (she/her)

 Alona's passion and entrepreneurial vision quickly became a beacon within the organization.
 She has stewarded many key initiatives and partnerships, including the co-development of the Disability Inclusive Employer Self-Assessment, a tool based on international best practices to support employers in improving workplace accessibility, the UnTapped Workplace Inclusion Awards, recognizing employers moving the dial on improving workplace inclusion for people with disabilities and most recently, the expansion of inclusive employment services to employers, extending through to Ontario.

-Prior to working at Open Door Group, Alona worked in business development roles in Canada, Australia, and Germany.
-Recognized in 2018 as a 40 under 40 winner, and a nominee for the YWCA’s Women of Distinction in the non-profit category, Alona has a genuine passion for accessibility, diversity and inclusion, social justice, and lifelong learning, demonstrated through her work at Open Door Group and in the community, serving on multiple boards and committees.
+Prior to joining Open Door Group, Alona held business development roles in Canada, Australia, and Germany.
+She was recognized as a 40 Under 40 winner and YWCA Woman of Distinction nominee in 2018, and in 2025 as Business Woman of the Year in the Diversity and Inclusion Champion category by BCBusiness Magazine.
+Alona is deeply committed to accessibility, diversity and inclusion, social justice, and lifelong learning – values that she demonstrates through her work at Open Door Group and her service on multiple boards and committees.